Bishop's Waltham: Sport and leisure

 There is a large youth development club called Bishop's Waltham Dynamos who use the facilities at Priory Park.
 The Dynamos were founded in 1975 and are now one of the largest junior and youth football clubs in Hampshire, with the largest membership of any society and club within the town of Bishop's Waltham and its confines.

 Bishop's Waltham Cricket Club runs three sides in the Hampshire Cricket League in addition to junior teams and non-league teams that play friendly matches.
 The ground is beyond the allotments at the end of Albany Road.

 Bishop's Waltham has two tennis courts at Hoe Road Recreation Ground.
 Children's Coaching is available on Sunday mornings.

-The Battle of Bunker's Hill
+The Priory

 The Priory, a large red-brick house at Newtown, Bishop's Waltham, was built in the 1860s for an infirmary, the land being given by Sir Arthur Helps, a benefactor to the neighbourhood.
 Prince Leopold laid the foundation stone in 1864, and Sir Frederick Perkins presented a statue of the Prince Consort.
-But owing to the circumstances in which Sir Arthur Helps died, the building was claimed by his creditors and sold as a private house.
-Sir Frederick Perkins was sent to take back the statue, but the villagers objected strongly, and a fray was fought which came to be called 'The Battle of Bunker's Hill' – The statue is now in Southampton.